 While I got my May Christmas wish, it was very short lived.
 While it was true that there was no snow on the ground in Munds Park when we woke up, we quickly learned that that meant nothing.
 We headed towards the Grand Canyon by 7:30am, fully intending to beat the rush and have an awesome-filled day of Grand Canyonness.
 We made it past Flagstaff and about halfway to Williams before the weather slowly started taking a turn for the worst.
 Getting more and more nervous, by the time we were roughly 15 to 20 minutes outside of Williams, a full-blown “winter” storm was upon us.

 My poor Arizona-born and raised friend had never, EVER, driven in the snow before that day, but she did great.
 We ended up having to pull over on the side of I-40, debating on whether we should wait it out there, keep trudging along and hope for the best, or turn back and call it a wash.
 We ended up choosing option #3 because we had no idea how long the storm would last, and we also didn’t want to risk our lives.
 I am not exaggerating; we saw SIX wrecks within a 2- to 3-mile distance, mainly cars that had hydroplaned and flew into the ditches.
 A few of them had even clearly rolled.
 It simply wasn’t worth it.
 The Grand Canyon will always be there, and hopefully one day soon I can go back and bask in its grandness.

 Overall, Arizona is one of my absolute favorite states in the whole nation for so many reasons.
-While I can do without their draconian marijuana laws, I always love and adore being able to visit this state which is just a short drive away from my home in California.
+While I can do without some of their draconian laws, I always love and adore being able to visit this state which is just a short drive away from my home in California.
 There are so many places to visit and things to do here, whether you’re into hiking, ghost towns, off-roading, camping, and more.
 I definitely suggest giving the 48th state a visit.